joe7575/Minetest-Hyperloop/README.md

 - Hyperloop Elevator to reach other levels
 - Hyperloop Elevator Shaft to connect two elevator cars
 - Hyperloop Station Book with all available stations (for builders/engineers)
-- Hyperloop Tube Crowbar to crack tube lines (for admins)
+- Hyperloop Tube Crowbar to crack/repair tube lines (for admins)
 - Hyperloop WiFi Tubes for very large distances (admin feature) ..and more.